chr26195/PMLP/README.md

 ## 1. Quick Guide

 ### 1.1.
-PMLP Implementation Version 1 (Default)
+Version A: Default PMLP Implementation
 The implementation of PMLP is very simple, and can be plugged into your own pipeline by modifying only a few lines of codes.
-The key part of our implementation is to add a `use_conv = True/False` parameter in the `self.forward()` function for any GNN classes.
+The key part of this implementation is to add a `use_conv = True/False` parameter in the `self.forward()` function for any GNN classes.
 This parameter is set to be `False` in training and validation, and reset to be `True` in testing.
 For example:

 ``` python
 # version 1